tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/create-a-user-delegation-sas.md

 > A user delegation SAS is supported only for the Blob service.
 Stored access policies are not supported for a user delegation SAS.

 > [!CAUTION]
-> Any client that possesses a valid SAS can access data in your storage account as permitted by that SAS.
+> Shared access signature are keys that grant permissions to storage resources, and should be protected in the same manner as an account key.
 It's important to protect a SAS from malicious or unintended use.
 Use discretion in distributing a SAS, and have a plan in place for revoking a compromised SAS.
+Operations that use shared access signatures should be performed only over an HTTPS connection, and shared access signature URIs should only be distributed on a secure connection such as HTTPS.

 For information about using your account key to secure a SAS, see [Create a service SAS](create-a-service-sas.md) and [Create an account SAS](create-an-account-sas.md).